MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/use-group-policy.md

 description: "In this article, you'll learn about the OneDrive Group Policy objects (GPOs) and how to configure the OneDrive sync app by using Group Policy."
 ---

-# Use Group Policy to control OneDrive sync settings
+# Use OneDrive policies to control sync settings

 This article describes the OneDrive Group Policy objects (GPOs) that admins can configure by using Group Policy or by using [administrative templates in Microsoft Intune](configure-sync-intune.md).
 You can use the registry key info in this article to confirm that a setting is enabled.